 - GET YOU AND YOUR BIKE CHECKED OUT

 After an accident, even a minor one, you need to get yourself and your bike checked out.
 Not all injuries are obvious right away thanks to adrenalin and some issues with your bike may be worse than they seem.
 So, always get a throughout check out before getting back on the road.2 Some injuries will not begin to show for hours or days after your accident and you may not notice all damage to your bike right away or know what to look for specifically.

 Accidents on the trail or during a group ride may not involve a police report, but if you’ve been involved in a bike-car crash it is important to get all the documentation you can of the accident.
 This will help in the event of medical bills or any lawsuit that may come from the accident.
 Be sure to get things like the driver’s name, insurance information, address and phone number, and all other information that can help you with insurance and medical claims.

 - TALK TO AN ATTORNEY

-A solo wipeout usually won’t result in any injuries or damages that will require the services of a bike accident attorney.
+A solo wipeout usually won’t result in any injuries or damages that will require the services of a bicycle accident lawyer fort lauderdale fl.
 However, a bike-car collision can often get quite messy.
 Consulting with a cycling injury and accident attorney will help ensure you stay safe and that your rights are not disregarded, and you get any and all compensation you deserve.
 They can also help with paperwork and insurance claims related to the accident.

 Following a cycling accident, it is important to take care of yourself and get the help and treatment you need for any injuries you may have sustained.
 It is important to remember some injuries are apparent and others can be hidden.
 If you or a loved one has recently been involved in a cycling accident and you have questions about what your legal rights are, call a top bike accident attorney near you, and let us help you get the restitution you deserve.